 Expanding the preschool literacy program is a critical investment for Hands Across the Sea and the children it serves.
-More than a third of East Caribbean children live in poverty, and resources are scarce in island homes.
+More than a third of Eastern Caribbean children live in poverty, and resources are scarce in island homes.
 Most children are not exposed to books and reading until they reach a Hands Across the Sea library in primary school.
-The Preschool Initiative is the first program in the East Caribbean to ensure that all school children beginning at age-three have access to books and literacy resources.
+The Preschool Initiative is the first program in the Eastern Caribbean to ensure that all school children beginning at age three have access to books and literacy resources.

 In Grenada, where Hands is formally piloting programming, Literacy Links Gloria Bonaparte and Bernadette John are working alongside and mentoring teachers in early literacy education, curating libraries with culturally appropriate books, and establishing book lending so parents can bring books home for their children.
-A set of Pilot Schools work closely with one another and the Literacy Links to create classroom activities that make literacy an explicit part of the preschool environment, invite direct parent and caregiver participation in early literacy, and brings community awareness to the power of the initiative.
+A set of Pilot Schools work closely with one another and the Literacy Links to create classroom activities that make literacy an explicit part of the preschool environment, invite direct parent and caregiver participation in early literacy, and bring community awareness to the power of the initiative.
 Year-two (2021-2022 school year) extends the pilot to include an additional set of schools as Hands monitors, evaluates, and refines the program.
 A Best Practice, methodology, and roll-out are expected to follow.